blanchardjeremy/google-groups-php-api/README.md

 Introduction
 ------------
 This library gives programatic access to Google Groups from PHP.
 It does so by emulating a user's interaction with a browser (AKA "a bot" or "screen scraping").
+I can be thought of as a faux-API.

 If you would like to encourage Google to create a real API, post in this thread (or "star it"): [Groups API](http://code.google.com/p/gdata-issues/issues/detail?id=27).

+**NOTE:** This library comes with no gaurentee of service.
+If Google changes the format of pages or any form submission process, this library may cease to function.

 Features
 --------